scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-01-15-python-speech-to-text-asr-transcriber-with-mozilla-deepspeech.md

 ## Batch API

-To use batch API, the first step is to read the audio file:
+To use the batch API, the first step is to read the audio file:

 ~~~ python
 >>> import wave